AdobeDocs/asset-compute.en/help/using/test-custom-application.md

 Document interactively running `adobe-asset-compute` commands `test-worker` and `run-worker`.
 -->

-This runs a custom unit test framework for Asset Compute application actions in the project as described below.
+This command runs a custom unit test framework for Asset Compute application actions in the project as described below.
 It is hooked up through a configuration in the `package.json` file.
-It is also possible to have JavaScript unit tests such as Jest. `aio app test` executes both.
+It is also possible to have JavaScript unit tests such as Jest.
+The `aio app test` runs both.

-The [aio-cli-plugin-asset-compute](https://github.com/adobe/aio-cli-plugin-asset-compute#install-as-local-devdependency) plugin is embedded as development dependency in the custom application app so that it doesn't need to be installed on build/test systems.
+The [aio-cli-plugin-asset-compute](https://github.com/adobe/aio-cli-plugin-asset-compute#install-as-local-devdependency) plugin is embedded as a development dependency in the custom application app so that it doesn't need to be installed on build/test systems.

 ### Application unit test framework {#unit-test-framework}

-The Asset Compute application unit test framework allows to test applications without writing any code.
+The Asset Compute application unit test framework lets you test applications without writing any code.
 It relies on the source to rendition file principle of applications.
-A certain file and folder structure has to be setup to define test cases with test source files, optional parameters, expected renditions and custom validation scripts.
+A certain file and folder structure has to be set up to define test cases with test source files, optional parameters, expected renditions and custom validation scripts.
 By default, the renditions are compared for byte equality.
 Furthermore, external HTTP services can be easily mocked using simple JSON files.

 ### Add tests {#add-tests}

-Tests are expected inside the `test` folder at the root level of the [!DNL Adobe I/O] project.
+Tests are expected inside the `test` folder at the root level of the project.
 The test cases for each application should be in the path `test/asset-compute/<worker-name>`, with one folder for each test case:

 ```yaml
 action/